Executive Course | A.Y 2025-2026

 Discounted quotas for employees of the Lombardy Region:

-The Lombardy Region offers two registrations at highly subsidized quotas (€ 80.00 for staff in the sector or € 480.00 for managerial staff).
-Here is the link to send your application.
+The Lombardy Region offers two registrations at highly reduced fees (€ 80.00 for administrative staff or € 480.00 for managerial staff).
+Applications can be submitted through the following link.

 Payment methods:

-• Credit card from the online registration web page
+• Credit card, through the online registration page

 • Bank transfer

-The bank details will be provided at the time of registration.
+Bank details will be provided during the registration process.

-Once the payment has been made, please send a copy of the transfer to info.aseri@unicatt.it
+Once the payment has been made, please send a copy of the bank transfer receipt to: info.aseri@unicatt.it